Sanrio: History

 Shintaro Tsuji founded Sanrio on August 10, 1960, then known as the Yamanashi Silk Company using in capital.
 In 1962, Tsuji expanded his enterprise from silk to rubber sandals with flowers painted on them.
 Tsuji noticed his success gained by merely adding a cute design to the sandals.
 He began using existing cartoon characters for his merchandise.
-In the late 1960s the company began producing goods with the dog character Snoopy, from the American comic strip Peanuts, after acquiring the Japanese licensing rights.
+In the late 1960s, the company began producing goods featuring Charles M. Schulz's dog character Snoopy, from the American comic strip Peanuts, after acquiring the Japanese licensing rights.

-In 1973 the company was officially established under the name Sanrio.
+In 1973, the company was officially established under the name Sanrio.
 In the book (これがサンリオの秘密です, Kore ga Sanrio no Himitsu Desu) or These are Sanrio's Secrets Tsuji, Sanrio's founder, said that (山梨, Yamanashi), part of the company's former name, has an alternative on'yomi reading of Sanri.
 The remaining o was added from the (オウ, ou) sound people make when they are excited.
 The company's European website gives another origin of the name, saying the name comes from the Spanish words san ('holy') and río ('river').

 Tsuji hired his own designers to create characters for Sanrio, so as to not have to pay outside royalty fees.
 The first original Sanrio character, Coro Chan, was introduced in 1973.
 Hello Kitty was added to the lineup of early Sanrio characters in 1974 and the first related merchandise was released the following year.
 The popular feline whose mouth is usually invisible has had both peaks and drops in sales over the years but always has been the highest contributor to Sanrio's sales.
 Sanrio constantly adds new characters to its lineup.
 Specific characters are rotated in and out of active production.
-For a short time, Osamu Tezuka's baby unicorn character Unico, who starred in two feature-length anime movies in the early 1980s, was also part of the Sanrio's lineup; however, the rights to Unico shifted to Osamu Tezuka's own company after Tezuka's death in 1989.
+For a short time, Osamu Tezuka's baby unicorn character Unico, who starred in two feature-length animated films in the early 1980s, was also part of Sanrio's lineup; however, the rights to Unico shifted to Tezuka Productions, Osamu Tezuka's own company, after Tezuka's death in 1989.